 defaults.
 Most administrators would have typed the following instead of the

-maximum compatibility with Windows and Macintosh, use FAT.
+good default.
+For maximum compatibility with Windows and Macintosh, use

 The fstab, or file system table, is the file that configures automatic mounting